Body Schema

 Body schema, in contrast, is a system of sensory-motor processes that constantly regulate posture and movement—processes that function without reflective awareness or the necessity of perceptual monitoring.

-Gallagher's definitive formulation distinguishes body schema as a sub-personal, non-conscious sensory-motor regulatory system, categorically separate from the conscious intentional complex he calls body image.
+Gallagher delivers his canonical positive definition of body schema as a non-conscious sensory-motor regulatory system, sharply distinguished from the intentional, potentially conscious body image.

 Gallagher, Shaun, How the Body Shapes the Mind, 2005thesis